 Some approaches are limited to curvilinear surfaces.
-Spot Noise is applied to parameterized surfaces by Van Wijk [12].
-Forssell and Cohen [3] extend LIC to curvilinear surfaces with animation techniques and add magnitude and directional information.
-Stalling [10] provides a helpful overview of LIC techniques applied to surfaces.
+Forssell and Cohen [4] extend LIC to curvilinear surfaces with animation techniques and add magnitude and directional information.
+Stalling [12] provides a helpful overview of LIC techniques applied to surfaces.
 In particular, a useful comparison of parameterized vs. non-parameterized surfaces is given.
-However, isosurfaces, like those generated by the Marching Cubes algorithm [6] are not, in general, parameterizable.
+However, isosurfaces, like those generated by the Marching Cubes algorithm [7] are not, in general, parameterizable.

 Battke et al. [1] describe an extension of LIC for arbitrary surfaces in 3D.
 The method works by tessellating a given surface with triangles.
 The triangles are packed (or tiled) into texture memory and a local LIC texture is computed for each triangle.
 The results are limited to relatively small, (1,600-4,000 polygons) simple surfaces composed of equilateral triangles however.
+Furthermore, the reported computation times are on the order of one minute.

-Mao et al. [7] extend LIC for visualizing a vector field on an arbitrary surface in 3D.
+Mao et al. [8] extend LIC for visualizing a vector field on an arbitrary surface in 3D.
 The convolution of a 3D white noise image, with filter kernels defined along the local streamlines, is performed only at visible ray-surface intersections.
-However ray tracing is, in general, costly.
+However, ray tracing is, in general, costly.
+The results presented there required 6 minutes of processing time for a surface mesh composed of 10,000 triangles.

-Our review of the literature [8, 9] indicates that only recently have dense, texture-based flow visualization techniques on surfaces become more feasible.
+Our review of the literature [9, 10] indicates that only recently have dense, texture-based flow visualization techniques on surfaces become more feasible.
 Perhaps this is one reason why we have not seen them applied to isosurfaces.
-Laramee et al. [5] and Van Wijk [13] both present texture-based flow visualization for boundary surfaces.
+Laramee et al. [6] and Van Wijk [15] both present texture-based flow visualization for boundary surfaces.
 In both methods, texture is advected in the direction of the flow at fast frame rates.
 Also, both methods are suited for the visualization of unsteady flow on surfaces.
-The application we present here builds on the work of Laramee et al. [5].
-In what follows, we describe why this method is well suited for the case of isosurfaces and discuss its utility.
+The application we present here builds on the work of Laramee et al. [6].
+In what follows, we describe why this method is well suited for the case of isosurfaces and discuss how it can be useful.